 Almost two years ago, I shared my five tips on how to get to the next level as a Land Professional.
-My advice for new agents to become successful consisted of a combination of being persistent, networking, finding a mentor, going above and beyond, and being honest.
+My advice for the new land agent to become successful consisted of a combination of being persistent, networking, finding a mentor, going above and beyond, and being honest.

 While those five tips still ring true till this day, I thought I would do a more detailed, follow-up piece on how I’ve applied my own tips and what I’ve learned.
 Now, with several years of experience under my belt, I have some advice that can help new land professionals get over that learning curve a little easier and start moving faster in their career.